-Séance (2017), Flight (2018), Coma (2019), Invisible (2020), Double (2020), Visitors (2020), Eternal (2020), Eulogy (2021), Knot (2021), Deadhouse (2021), Paradise (2022), Intravene (2022), i am Milk (2024), Arcade (2024)
+Séance (2017), Flight (2018), Coma (2019), Invisible (2020), Eulogy (2021), Arcade (2024)

-Before founding Darkfield David Rosenberg and I created two shows in complete darkness - Ring (2013) and Fiction (2015) - that toured the UK and had sell-out runs at the BAC in London
+Before founding Darkfield David Rosenberg and I created two shows in complete darkness - Ring (2013) and Fiction (2015) - that toured the UK and abroad and had sell-out runs at the BAC in London

 I worked with Extant, New Earth and Upswing on Flight Paths, which toured the UK in 2019